woosmap/openapi-specification/README.md

 ## Description

-An OpenAPI specification for Woosmap APIs.
+An OpenAPI specification for Woosmap Platform.

 | API                | Status       |
 | ------------------ | ------------ |